 Will painter's tape damage my kitchen cabinet finish when removed?

 Timing is also crucial.
 If you let the tape sit too long, it can bond with the finish, making it harder to remove without damage.
 It’s like leaving a sticker on your favorite book; eventually, it’s going to leave a mark.
 So, when you’re ready to remove that tape, do it while the paint is still slightly tacky for the best results.

-READ How to decorate kitchen cabinets?
+READ How do I clean grease off kitchen cabinets?

+Will painter's tape damage my kitchen cabinet finish when removed?